Ringo Starr: 2020–present

 On 7 February 2022, Starr announced his intention to return to touring with his band for the first time since 2019.
 The tour was announced to run from 27 May to 26 June, though several concerts held in June would end up being postponed till October due to two members of the band catching COVID-19.
 These postponed events were added to the band's previously announced tour to be held in September and October.
 On 1 October, he cancelled a concert at the Four Winds New Buffalo casino due to an unspecified illness affecting his voice.
 Another concert to be held at Mystic Lake Casino Hotel the following day was also postponed.
 On 3 October, it was confirmed that Starr had tested positive for COVID-19, after which several shows in Canada were cancelled.

 On 16 September 2022, Starr released the EP EP3.
 On 12 January 2023, Starr announced that he and the All-Starr Band would be touring in the US from 19 May to 17 June.
 In May 2023, a further series of tour dates was also announced, from 17 September to 13 October.
 Another EP by Starr, Rewind Forward, released on 13 October.
 Another, Crooked Boy, was initially released as a Record Store Day exclusive in 2024, with digital and physical releases on 26 April and 31 May, respectively.
 Despite previous statements that he would no longer release full albums, a country and roots album, Look Up, produced by T Bone Burnett, was released on 10 January 2025.
+Look Up went on to become the first number one album of Starr's career, reaching number one in both the UK Country Albums Chart and the Official Americana Albums Chart.

+A second country album, Long Long Road, which was announced in March 2026, was released on 24 April of the same year.
+It was Starr's second collaboration in a row with Burnett, and included features from Billy Strings, Sheryl Crow, St. Vincent, Molly Tuttle and Sarah Jarosz.
+In April, Starr announced his plans to release a new EP with collaborator Bruce Sugar.
+Starr duetted with Paul McCartney on McCartney's single "Home to Us", released on 8 May.